 Omega-3 Quickens Sports Recovery

 In 2011, researchers looked at inflammation caused by eccentric arm curl exercises.
 In two trials, they measured arm swelling, temperature, self-reports of soreness, and other indicators of inflammation before exercise and 48 hours later.
 In trial 1, participants restricted omega-3 intake for 14 days.
-In trial 2, they took 3,000mg of omega-3 from fish oil daily for seven days.
+In trial 2, they took 3,000mg of omega-3 fish oil supplement daily for seven days.
 Trial 2 exercises caused 15% less soreness than those in trial 1.
 Arm circumference increased in trial 1 but not in trial 2.
 Omega-3 did not affect temperature.
 (38)

 In 2011, another study examined 20 rugby players during pre-season training.
 The omega-3 fish oil dose contained 551mg each of the DHA and EPA forms, and they took it twice daily for five weeks.
 The placebo was protein-based.
 Researchers measured soreness, fatigue, sleep, stress, and mood each morning.
 They also measured countermovement jump performance (CMJ) once or twice weekly.
 Omega-3 users did moderately better in tests of muscle soreness, CMJ, and fatigue.
 (39)